Protecting Lake Michigan

 Storm Water Management Program

+The Village of Grand Beach has developed a Storm Water Management Program.
 View the Village of Grand Beach Storm Water Management Program.

 Any comments concerning the Storm Water Management Program should be directed to the Village Council at Village of Grand Beach, 48200 Perkins Boulevard, Grand Beach, MI 49117.